Kervin Castro: Minor leagues

-He split 2021 between the Triple-A West Sacramento River Cats and the major league Giants.
+Castro split 2021 between the Triple-A West Sacramento River Cats and the major league Giants.
 With the River Cats, Castro was 6–1 with one save and a 2.86 ERA in 30 relief appearances covering 44 innings, in which he gave up 6.3 hits and struck out 12.3 batters per 9 innings.
 He throws a fastball that reaches 97 mph, a sharp power curveball, and a changeup.